-Previous research focuses on an eventually stable system while there exist many unstable systems of interest that are quasi-stationary but not stable after decay.
+Previous research has focused on an eventually stable system while there exist many unstable systems of interest that are quasi-stationary but not stable after decay.
 A good example is a resonant state.
-Resonance appears quite universally across various quantum many-body systems: scattering theory, nuclear physics, open quantum systems, and non-Hermitian QM.
-Such a quasi-stable state is not normalizable.
-To describe it, we often use analytic continuation or regularization such as the complex scaling method and so on.
+Resonance appears quite universally across various quantum many-body systems: scattering theory, nuclear physics, open quantum systems, and non-Hermitian QM.\footnote{For black hole physics, resurgence for resonance also occurs in quasi-normal modes.
+See e.g., Refs.~\cite{Miyachi:2025ptm,Hatsuda:2019eoj,Hatsuda:2021gtn,Matyjasek:2019eeu,Decanini:2011eh,Alfaro:2024tdr,Motl:2003cd}.} Such a quasi-stable state is not normalizable.
+To describe it, we often use analytic continuation or regularization such as the complex scaling method (CSM) and so on.
 However, many aspects remain inexplicable because the probability becomes a complex number~\cite{Berggren:1996} and a transition cross-section to a resonant state is quite subtle~\cite{Berggren:1971,Berggren:1978}.
-The complex scaling method~\cite{Myo:2014ypa} seems to work well but is formulated by sophisticated mathematical techniques~\cite{Aguilar:1971ve,Balslev:1971vb}.
-Also, it is not transparent how to relate to other methods such as Zel'dovich regularization~\cite{Zel'dovich:1961,Berggren:1968zz} and rigged Hilbert space~\cite{Rafael:2012,Antoniou:2001,Zhao:1995}.
+The CSM~\cite{Myo:2014ypa} seems to work well but is formulated by sophisticated mathematical techniques~\cite{Aguilar:1971ve,Balslev:1971vb}.
+Also, it is not transparent how to relate it to other methods such as Zel'dovich regularization~\cite{Zel'dovich:1961,Berggren:1968zz} and rigged Hilbert space~\cite{Rafael:2012,Antoniou:2001,Zhao:1995}.

-In this paper, we investigate quasi-stationary quantum systems based on the exact WKB analysis as a non-perturbative framework.
+In this paper, we investigate quasi-stationary quantum systems based on the exact WKB analysis as a nonperturbative framework.
 In particular, we aim to understand resonance in this context.
-As an example, we focus on the inverted Rosen--Morse potential~\cite{Zhao:1995,Landau:1991wop}.
-This system gives rise to the so-called barrier resonance~\cite{Ryaboy:1993} which is not intuitively clear why this is happening.
+As an example, we focus on the inverted Rosen--Morse potential~\cite{PhysRev.42.210,Zhao:1995,Landau:1991wop}.
+This system gives rise to the so-called barrier resonance~\cite{Ryaboy:1993} but it is not intuitively clear why this happens.
 We will give a simple picture from the analyticity.
-This model is also exactly solvable; we calculate the exact solution of resonant states\footnote{ In supersymmetric QM, the system with the (non-inverted) Rosen--Morse potential is a supersymmetric partner of the harmonic oscillator.
+This model is also exactly solvable; we calculate the exact solution of resonant states\footnote{ In supersymmetric QM, the system with the (noninverted) Rosen--Morse potential is a supersymmetric partner of the harmonic oscillator.
 Then, this allows the derivation of exact solutions; when the inverted case, the corresponding solution is given by the analytic continuation of this explicit expression.} and compare the consistency of complex energies of resonance with predictions from the exact WKB analysis.
 Notably, this provides a novel application of the method to a non-polynomial potential.